 - 8.1 If a shooter acts in a manner demonstrating that he/she has lost his/her self- control (throwing down the gun, abusive language or acting violently towards the referee or other competitors, etc), the referee must refer the matter to the jury as quickly as possible (13.4). - 8.2 A shooter may shoot only in his/her proper turn and only when a target has been launched.
 Shooters are not permitted to aim or fire at other shooters' targets or to aim or fire knowingly at live animals (13.4).
 No pretence/mock shooting is authorized on the shooting ranges or outside.
 If a shooter, before calling "ready", engages in mock shooting (e.g. shouldering the gun and following the theoretical line of the target trajectory) or fires a shot involuntarily, the referee must give the shooter a warning.
 After the first warning, any further occurrence is scored "zero" for the next target hit. - 8.3 Shooters must be ready to shoot immediately when called and must have the necessary ammunition and equipment for their round.
-Under no circumstances should a shooter

-- move forward to the stand until the previous shooter has left it and it is his/her turn to shoot. - 8.4 Shooters must not load until they are in place at their stand, with the gun aiming down the range, and only once the referee has given permission to start firing. - 8.5 Semi-automatic guns may be loaded with a maximum of two cartridges. - 8.6 Shooters must not turn around on the shooting range before breaking their guns and removing the cartridges from the chambers, whether they have been fired or not.
+Under no circumstances should a shooter move forward to the stand until the previous shooter has left it and it is his/her turn to shoot. - 8.4 Coaching During any World, National, U.S. Open or Regional Championship once a shooter is in the shooting stand, the only communication allowed will be between the shooter and the Field Judge.
+Violations of this rule must be brought to the attention of Shoot Officials (i.e., Course Manager) to determine if and what disciplinary measures will be taken.
+Both the shooter and individual(s) communication with the shooter may be subject to disciplinary action. - 8.5 Shooters must not load until they are in place at their stand, with the gun aiming down the range, and only once the referee has given permission to start firing. - 8.6 Semi-automatic guns may be loaded with a maximum of two cartridges. - 8.7 Shooters must not turn around on the shooting range before breaking their guns and removing the cartridges from the chambers, whether they have been fired or not.
 When a shooting position is fitted with a bin or a container for empty cartridges, the shooter must drop them off there.
 The shooters using semi- auto shotguns have to pick up their empty cases after leaving the shooting position and throw them in the bins.
-Non-compliance with this rule will lead to the usual sanctions (yellow card/red card-see chapter 13 Penalties).
-To be used only in World Cup Events held in the U.S. - 8.7 During the presentation of targets or when shooting is interrupted, shooters must break and unload their guns.
-They may close their guns only when given permission by the referee. - 8.8 If a shooter fails to fire or in the event of a gun or cartridge malfunction, the shooter must remain at his/her place with the gun pointing down the range, without breaking it or touching the safety catch, until the referee has checked the gun.
+Non-compliance with this rule will lead to the usual sanctions (yellow card/red card-see chapter 13 - Penalties).

+To be used only in World Cup Events held in the U.S.

+- 8.8 During the presentation of targets or when shooting is interrupted, shooters must break and unload their guns.
+They may close their guns only when given permission by the referee. - 8.9 If a shooter fails to fire or in the event of a gun or cartridge malfunction, the shooter must remain at his/her place with the gun pointing down the range, without breaking it or touching the safety catch, until the referee has checked the gun.